Satellites of spherical subgroups: Introduction

-Since every simple spherical embedding of $G/H$ is dominated by a simple toroidal one, we obtain that the isotropy group of a point in any spherical embedding of $G/H$ contains, up to conjugation, one of the spherical satellites $H_I$ (cf.~Corollary~\ref{cor:stab}).
-This result can be viewed as a a generalization of \cite[Proposition 2.4]{BM} where such isotropy groups are described in the case where $H$ is horospherical.
+Since every simple spherical embedding of $G/H$ is dominated by a simple toroidal one, it follows that the stabilizer of a point in any spherical embedding of $G/H$ contains, up to conjugation, one of the spherical satellites $H_I$ (cf.~Corollary~\ref{cor:stab}).